surifirstpin/biplus_documentation/docs/README.md

 Cost-effective

-Bi+ delivers best agility in application building, customization and maintenance approach delivers unrivalled agility in application building, customization and maintenance, offering a “Total Cost of Ownership” that is unachievable with traditional solutions.
+Bi+ is a best cost effective tool that delivers best agility in application building, customization and maintenance, by attaining customer approach delivers unrivalled agility in application building, customization and maintenance, offering a “Total Cost of Ownership” that is unachievable with traditional solutions.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDQ5NTMyNTA3XX0=
+eyJoaXN0b3J5IjpbLTEzNDk0Mzc4OTFdfQ==
 -->